500 East Temple Street

 The elements of COMPSTAT consist of four distinct principles:

 Accurate and Timely Intelligence

-Accurate and timely intelligence, or information is absolutely essential in effectively responding to any problem or crisis.
-Since today's policing techniques nearly always consist of vast amounts of information, it is necessary to provide a vehicle wherein essential information can easily and effectively be shared with all levels of the organization.
+Accurate and timely intelligence and information is essential in effectively responding to any problem or crisis.
+Since today’s policing techniques nearly always consist of vast amounts of information, it is necessary to provide a vehicle wherein essential information can easily and effectively be shared with all levels of the organization.
 Often times, detectives have information on suspects or crime trends and patterns but the actual field patrol officers who may be in contact with potential suspects have no idea of what information detective personnel possess or need to clear a case.
 Just as important, this principle also provides for an early warning system to identify emerging crime trends and patterns.
-In today's environment of ever shrinking resources, being able to apply the necessary resources to an identified problem area is crucial in successfully reducing crime.
+In today’s environment of ever shrinking resources, being able to apply the necessary resources to an identified problem area is crucial in successfully reducing crime.
 Historically, marked police vehicles have randomly been deployed in hopes of deterring potential criminals who see the black and white police vehicles on patrol.
 This principle suggests that the intelligence/information be used as a radar screen to direct police resources to the exact problem area.